 It ensures you don’t miss any important details.
 We’ll help you lock down your timeline, the specifics of the service or product you want to provide, your price quotes, and any detailed terms you want to make sure are included in the final contract.

-Using our bid contract saves you time, so you can get your proposal in fast, impressing the decision-makers.
-Because you’re following a tested, proven template, your proposal looks professional, so it catches the attention of the right people.
+Using our bid contract can save you time, so you can get your proposal in fast, impressing the decision-makers.
 It includes all the vital information, including:

 - Labor costs